nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 **[basic.EnhancedResizableArray]** Write a class named EnhancedResizableArray representing a resizable array.
 It internally keeps an int array, enlarges it when needed, and provides its key functionalities via a set of methods:

 * public EnhancedResizableArray() creating an empty resizable array (the underlying int[] has a default capacity).
-* public void add(int value) adding an element to the array.
+* public void add(int value) adding an element at the end of the array.
 * public void remove(int index) removing the element at the specified index.
 * public int get(int index) returning the element at the specified index.
 * public void set(int index, int value) setting the element at the specified index with value.